mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 In this exercise, you will use the enumeration tool [Gobuster](https://www.kali.org/tools/gobuster/) along with the wordlist `common.txt` from [SecLists](https://www.kali.org/tools/seclists/), to discover available URL paths on crAPI.

 Most likely you will encounter two error.
-The first one is crAPI is using a self-signed certificate, you need to tell Gobuster to [Skip TLS certificate verification](https://3os.org/penetration-testing/cheatsheets/gobuster-cheatsheet/#dir-mode-options).
+The first one is crAPI complaining about a self-signed certificate, you need to tell Gobuster to [Skip TLS certificate verification](https://3os.org/penetration-testing/cheatsheets/gobuster-cheatsheet/#dir-mode-options).
 The error you will most likely encounter is Gobuster telling you, that crAPI returns [HTTP status code 200](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) with non-existing path.
 Essentially meaning that code 200 OK will always be returned, so every path from the wordlist will seem valid in Gobusters scan.
 To circumvent this